Presented at 2:15pm in Cotton Creek II on Wednesday, November 20, 2019.#29374

 - Separating inclusion from accommodation - the implications of "inclusion"

 - The effect of the Marakesh Treaty and other legislation on textbook accessibility

 - Creating a student/academic institution collaboration toward inclusion

-Accessible Educational Materials, Administrative/Campus Policy, Assistive Technology, Faculty Instruction/Accessible Course Design, Including Accessibility in Curriculum, Information Resources, Information Technology, Research, Uncategorized
+Accessible Course Design, Accessible Educational Materials, Administrative/Campus Policy, Assistive Technology, Research, Teaching about Accessibility in Curriculum, Uncategorized

 Karen McCall, M.Ed. has been working in the field of accessible document design since 1999.
 She began her career in website accessibility and auditing and moved to accessible Word, PowerPoint and PDF documents in 2004.
 Karen is:

 A Canadian delegate of the ISO 14289 or PDF/UA (Universal Accessibility) committee and has been for a number of years.
 A Canadian delegate to the ISO 32000 PDF committee.
 A Microsoft MVP for Word (Most Valued Professional) since 2009.
 A Microsoft Accessibility MVP since 2017 when this category of MVP was established.